 10. Relax on New Chora Beach

 After all that sightseeing you may be ready for a few hours or more relaxing on a beach.
-If you don’t fancy driving to one of the beautiful beaches outside of the city, take a short walk west of the harbour to Nea Chora beach instead.
+If you don’t fancy driving to one of the beautiful beaches outside of the city, take a short walk west of the harbour to Nea Chora Beach instead.

 11. Paragliding